Law School Application Process for Full-time and Part-Time Programs

 Each applicant must take the LSAC-administered Law School Admissions Test (LSAT), no later than February of the year in which enrollment is sought.
+(A June 2016 test score will be considered on a case by case basis.)
 The applicant must have taken the LSAT within the past five years.
 If an applicant repeats the LSAT, his or her application will be reviewed using the highest score.
 In some cases, the committee may also give weight to all scores the applicant has obtained.

 Each applicant must submit a personal statement as part of the law school admissions process.
-Because the Admissions Committee does not conduct personal interviews, the personal statement is the applicant's opportunity to address committee members directly.
+Because the Admissions Committee does not conduct personal interviews, this law school requirement is the applicant's opportunity to address committee members directly.
 The statement should emphasize a particular aspect of your background, suitability for admission, or the basis of your interest in legal studies.
 Applicants may address personal characteristics and circumstances, strengths, work experiences, extracurricular activities, and/or your ethnic, economic, and educational background or any other topic that will help the committee evaluate you.